sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

    But somehow in this lab (Discovery lab), we were asked to do manual dependency management such as finding out the version of spring-cloud-commons and add it to the rest-support's build.gradle.
-Is this recommended practice?
+Is this a recommended practice?

 ## Challenge exercise